THANNAGA/Reset-Networks/README.md

 ![topography_across_domains](https://user-images.githubusercontent.com/13241166/145676025-584145c8-2980-4944-a85f-14d6e4d6872f.png)

-The upper plots present the class preference of each unit on the 32x32 grid of the trained model, whereas the lower plots quantify the amount of clustering on each map, at each point during training.
+The upper plots present converged preference maps -the class preference of each unit on the 32x32 grid of the trained model- whereas the lower plots quantify the amount of clustering on each map, at each point during training.

 A unit's preference is given by the highest d-prime, over each target class, of the unit's responses to this target class against all other classes.
 Clustering is defined as the average size, over all target classes, of the connected components present on the map for this class.
 More details can be found in the [paper](https://www.biorxiv.org/content/10.1101/2021.11.19.469308v3).